top of page

 “Dr. McCray,” she wheezed.
 “Franklin said come quick.
 There’s big trouble.”

-He looked up, his voice trembling.
+Franklin sat frozen-like, staring at his computer.
+He looked up at Julie, his voice trembling.
 “C-2 stopped functioning.
 I initiated an emergency reboot.
-But…” He winced, and his shoulders sagged.
+But …” He winced, shaking his head.
 “Curiosity’s dead.”